JAlcocerT/JAlcocerT/content/blog/outro-inflation.md

 The goal is to make text to text job offer to job application.
 [As a Code](https://jalcocert.github.io/JAlcocerT/things-as-a-code/).

+> HR wont spend time understanding you, so why should you spend time on crafting the CV?

 * Overleaf is great https://www.overleaf.com/login as we saw [here](https://jalcocert.github.io/JAlcocerT/when-to-apply-for-a-job/#creating-a-responsive-cv)

 * https://github.com/yamlresume/yamlresume

 > MIT | Resumes as code in YAML, brought to you with ❤️ by PPResume.

 Control a yaml like: https://github.com/yamlresume/yamlresume/blob/main/packages/cli/resources/resume.yml